 A natural experiment, the essence of which is to create controlled conditions of activity and change them in the direction of interest to the researcher;

-Observation - allows you to capture and describe a qualitative and quantitative picture of joint activities;
+Observation - allows you to record and describe the qualitative and quantitative picture of joint activities;

-The labor method, which involves the study of activities through training and its subsequent implementation by the researcher himself;
+The labor method, which involves studying an activity through training and its subsequent implementation by the researcher himself;

-The included conversation method is implemented in the very process of activity, as if "in parallel" with the course of activity.
-This method exists in two main varieties: either the subject in the course of the activity gives her verbal explanations, or at the same time he answers the questions of the researcher.
+The method of included conversation is implemented in the process of activity itself, as if “parallel” to the course of activity.
+This method exists in two main varieties: either the subject gives verbal explanations during the activity, or he answers the researcher’s questions.

 Thus, there is a whole system of methods for studying joint activities.

 In our work, we used testing methods to study the socio-psychological characteristics of joint activities, and also studied the literature on this issue.
-These methods made it possible to fully clarify how they influence and what is the significance of the socio-psychological characteristics of joint activities.
+These methods made it possible to fully clarify the influence and significance of the socio-psychological characteristics of joint activities.

 Conclusion

-Socio-psychological conditions for the development of joint activities are associated with the observance of the basic laws of social interaction.
+The socio-psychological conditions for the development of joint activities are associated with compliance with the basic laws of social interaction.
 There are five main patterns of conscious or unconscious violation, which can lead to conflicts in joint activities, and, as a result, will be contrary to development:

-Each of the partners in the process of interaction plays in relation to the other the role of a senior, equal or junior in their psychological status.
-If the partner accepts the role assigned to him, then the role conflict does not occur.
-The most favorable for the prevention of role conflict is interaction with others on an equal footing;
+· each of the partners in the process of interaction plays in relation to the other the role of a senior, equal or junior in terms of their psychological status.
+If the partner accepts the role assigned to him, then role conflict does not occur.
+The most favorable way to prevent role conflict is to interact with others as equals;

-Conflict prevention contributes to the interaction of people and social groups of interdependence in decisions and actions.
+· Conflict prevention is facilitated by the interaction of people and social groups through interdependence in decisions and actions.
 Too much dependence of a person on a partner limits his freedom and can provoke conflict.
-In the course of communication, it is necessary to feel what kind of partner's dependence on us is not uncomfortable for him;
+During communication, it is necessary to feel that the partner’s dependence on us is not uncomfortable for him;

-in the process of joint activities, members of the group provide each other, in addition to normative assistance personal services.
-If a person has provided a non-normative service to a colleague, and in return has not received services of approximately the same value over time, this can lead to a disruption in the relationship between employees;
+· in the process of joint activities, group members provide each other with normative assistance personal services.
+If a person provides a non-standard service to a co-worker, and in return does not receive services of approximately the same value over time, this can lead to a breakdown in the relationship between employees;

-· An important socio-psychological condition for the prevention of conflicts is not causing damage to others in the process of interacting with them.
+· an important social and psychological condition for preventing conflicts is not causing harm to others in the process of interacting with them.
 Damage disrupts interpersonal or intergroup interaction and can become the basis of conflict;

-Assessing himself and the results of his activities, a person more often chooses positive sides his personality and what he managed to do as a result of work.
-The work of another person is judged on what he or she failed to do compared to the normative requirements.
+When assessing himself and the results of his activities, a person more often chooses positive sides his personality and what he managed to accomplish as a result of his work.
+Another person's performance is judged by what he or she failed to do compared to standard requirements.

-The degree of interconnection of employees in the process of joint activities with other members of the team is different.
-The individual nature of work, when everyone is busy with their own business, does not require direct interaction in the process of work.
-But even in this case, business relations of cooperation and mutual assistance inevitably arise between people, they show interest in each other's affairs, help less experienced workers, rely on the advice and help of more qualified specialists.
-This type of joint activity is defined as socio-psychological and is distinguished as a special type of relationship.
-The socio-psychological type of joint activity arises on the basis of people's awareness of their belonging to the same team.
-In such collectives, mutual assistance and cooperation, collective responsibility for a common cause becomes the norm.
+The degree of interaction between workers in the process of joint activities with other team members varies.
+The individual nature of work, when everyone is busy with their own business, does not require direct interaction during the work process.
+But even in this case, problems inevitably arise between people. business relationship cooperation and mutual assistance, they show interest in each other’s affairs, help less experienced workers, rely on the advice and assistance of more qualified specialists.
+This type of joint activity is defined as socio-psychological and distinguished as a special type of relationship.
+The socio-psychological type of joint activity arises on the basis of people’s awareness of their belonging to one team.
+In such teams, mutual assistance and cooperation, collective responsibility for a common cause, become the norm.
 The high level of development of these groups is explained by the fact that here the cohesion of the team is based on a moral sense of common purpose, duty, and cooperation.

-As a result of practical research, our hypothesis was confirmed; both social and psychological characteristics influence joint activities.
+As a result of practical research, our hypothesis was confirmed, i.e. both social and psychological characteristics influence cooperative performance.

-Using the technique of Amyaga N.V. to measure the personal representation of a person in communication (it is communication that forms a community of individuals performing joint activities), it was found that most people manage themselves well, and thus can influence the impression that others have about them.
-They behave more flexibly and differentiated in various situations that may develop as a result of joint activities.
+Using the technique of Amyaga N.V. to measure a person’s personal representation in communication (it is communication that forms the community of individuals performing joint activities), it was found that most people manage themselves well, and thus can influence the impression that others have about them.
+They behave more flexibly and differentiatedly in various situations that may arise as a result of joint activities.

-According to Agrashenkov’s “Can you influence others” method, it was found that most people have the prerequisites (these are both social and psychological prerequisites) to effectively influence others.
-These people should do something for others, guide them, point out mistakes, teach them, i.e. all those actions that may arise as a result of joint activities.
+According to Agrashenkov’s method “Do you know how to influence others”, it was found that most people have the prerequisites (these are both social and psychological prerequisites) to effectively influence others.
+These people must do something for others, guide them, point out mistakes, teach them, i.e. all those actions that may arise as a result of joint activities.

 Bibliography